alttester/AltTester-Unity-SDK/docs/pages/commands.md

 | typeOfParamaters      |     string    |   false   |  a string containing the serialized type of parameters to be sent to the component method.
 This uses **'?'** to separate between parameters, like this: 'System.Int32 ?
 System.Int32' - this represents that the signature of the method has two ints |
 | assemblyName  | string | true | name of the assembly where the component is |

 ###### Observation: Since Java doesn't have optional paramaters we decided to go with an builder pattern approach but also didn't want to change the way how the commands are made.
-So instead of calling command with the parameters mentioned in the table, you will need to build an object name **AltGetAllElementsParameters** which we use the parameters mentioned.
+So instead of calling command with the parameters mentioned in the table, you will need to build an object name **[AltComponentMethodParameters](other/java-builders.html#ltcomponentmethodparameters) which we use the parameters mentioned.
 The java example will also show how to build such an object.

 #### Examples